paramireze/paramireze.github.io/_posts/2018-08-01-food-chain-magnete.markdown

 I am in middle of my morning bike ride through the area and stopped to write.
 It is kinda early and not a lot of people out yet.
-Thanks to the recommendations of the people of Door County, I found a restaurant that opened before 7am called `Julie's Cafe`.
+Thanks to the recommendations of the peoples of Door County's sub-reddit, I found a restaurant that opened extra early called `Julie's Cafe`.

 ![Bike Route]({{ '/assets/images/2018/aug/bike-route.png' }})

+The bike ride wasn't all that far and wanted to get a bit more exercise in.
+I ran 3-4 miles and did some burpees, pushups, and resistant band exercises.

 ## Sunday